Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys: Results and discussion

 \subsection{Diffusion behavior of vacancy clusters in Ni}

 In addition to investigating the static energetics of vacancy clusters, we delved into the dynamic diffusion characteristics.
 In order to ensure the same vacancy concentration, we constructed an $12\times12\times12$ supercell containing twelve vacancies for each type of vacancy clusters.
-By doing so, we restricted ourselves to the clusters of mono-vacancy, di-vacancies, tri-vacancies, quad-vacancies, and hexa-vacancies.
-In other words, within each system, there are 6 clusters of di-vacancies, 4 clusters of tri-vacancies, 3 clusters of quad-vacancies, and 2 clusters of hexa-vacancies.
+By doing so, we restricted ourselves to the clusters of monovacancy, divacnacies, trivacancies, quadvacancies, and hexavacancies.
+In other words, within each system, there are six clusters of divacnacies, four clusters of trivacancies, three clusters of quadvacancies, and two clusters of hexavacancies.
 Using our developed MTP potential we performed molecular dynamics simulations at 800 K over a duration of 2 ns and then computed the mean squared displacement (MSD) of each system.
 The results are shown in Fig.~\ref{fig:msd}.
-We note that in the absence of vacancy diffusion, the atoms also underwent vibrational motion around their equilibrium positions, leading to a MSD of 0.1 $\AA^2$, represented by the dashed horizontal line in Fig.~\ref{fig:msd}.
+We note that in the absence of vacancy diffusion, the atoms also underwent vibrational motion around their equilibrium positions, leading to a MSD of 0.1 \AA$^2$, represented by the dashed horizontal line in Fig.~\ref{fig:msd}.

-We observed during the MD run that the di-vacancy and hexa-vacancy clusters are stable, keeping the cluster size from the beginning to the end.
-However, the tri-vacancy cluster is unstable, decomposing into a di-vacancy cluster and a nearby mono-vacancy after several migration steps.
-After about 1 ns, all four clusters of tri-vacancies underwent decomposition.
-During this process, the decomposed mono-vacancy remains unchanged, whereas the decomposed di-vacancy clusters exhibit behavior akin to regular di-vacancy clusters.
-The quad-vacancy clusters are also unstable.
-They initially broke down into a tri-vacancy cluster and a mono-vacancy after several migration steps.
-Finally, these tri-vacancy clusters further decomposed into a di-vacancy cluster and a mono-vacancy.
-Because of the decomposition process, the ultimate slopes of the MSD curves for di-vacancy, tri-vacancy, and quad-vacancy clusters are hence nearly indistinguishable.
-Under 800 K, the mono-vacancy is almost immobile, with only one jump observed throughout the entire trajectory.
-Interestingly, the hexa-vacancy clusters with the SFT structure (6v-SFT) exhibit the fastest diffusion.
+We observed during the MD run that the divacnacy and hexavacancy clusters are stable, keeping the cluster size from the beginning to the end.
+However, the trivacancy cluster is unstable, decomposing into a divacnacy cluster and a nearby monovacancy after several migration steps.
+After about 1 ns, all four clusters of trivacancies underwent decomposition.
+During this process, the decomposed monovacancy remains unchanged, whereas the decomposed divacnacy clusters exhibit behavior akin to regular divacnacy clusters.
+The quadvacancy clusters are also unstable.
+They initially broke down into a trivacancy cluster and a monovacancy after several migration steps.
+Finally, these trivacancy clusters further decomposed into a divacnacy cluster and a monovacancy.
+Because of the decomposition process, the ultimate slopes of the MSD curves for divacnacy, trivacancy, and quadvacancy clusters are hence nearly indistinguishable.
+Under 800 K, the monovacancy is almost immobile, with only one jump observed throughout the entire trajectory.
+Interestingly, the hexavacancy clusters with the SFT structure (6v-SFT) exhibit the fastest diffusion.

 We conducted an in-depth analysis to understand why the 6v-SFT cluster diffuses so rapidly compared to the other five vacancy clusters under consideration.
 Within the 6v-SFT clusters, there are two configurations that are mutually centrosymmetric with each other.
 We ran another MD simulation with a shorter dump interval, containing only one 6v-SFT cluster in the system.
 During this simulation, we observed frequent transitions between the two configurations of the 6v-SFT cluster.
 The calculated transition barrier at 0 K using the CI-NEB method is approximately 0.4 eV, surprisingly low for such transitions to occur.